It’s Your Choice Today: Will You Dance?

 According to Webster’s dictionary, “wonder” means “something or someone that is very surprising, beautiful, amazing, etc.”

 As adults, the stress of life sometimes eliminates the wonder in our daily lives.
-We don’t take time to see the beauty or the originality in something, sometimes just because we’ve seen it so many times.
+We don’t take time to see the beauty of something or the originality in something.
+Sometimes it’s just because we’ve seen it so many times.

 Instead of seeing the first snowfall of the season with the wonder of a child, we run through the mental list of winter preparations that have not been accomplished yet.
 Our mental listing drowns out the beauty of morning birdsong.
 Mentally working through our plans for the next day blinds us to the wonder of the fireflies blinking in the backyard.